c0mputerguru/cssibot/README.md

 Also, there is a YOUR_NAME variable that you should update with your name.
 Since we are using a single test channel for everyone in the classroom, having a unique way to turn your bot on and off helps clear the noise!

+You can replace YOUR_CATCHPHRASE with whatever your personal catchphrase is.
+Then, if your bot is on, everytime someone says anything, your bot will respond with the catchphrase.

 ### Get Creative!